-Sales of CBD are on the rise, but particularly so for a certain age group.
-Many will be surprised to hear it’s not Millennials driving the industry along.
+Sales of CBD are on the rise, but particularly so for a specific age group.
+Many might be surprised to hear it’s not Millennials driving the industry along.
 The use of CBD for Baby Boomers, those born within the years 1944 and 1964, are using cannabidiol more and more compared to other age groups.
 As many people learn about the natural health benefits of CBD, the demographics have started to shift.
 According to a study done by New York University, Baby Boomer CBD users doubled from 2.6% to 4.8% in the year 2018 alone and continue to rise.
 So what are the benefits of CBD for the baby boomer generation and is it time for you to jump on the bandwagon?

 What is CBD?